antoine-carpentier/AutoCatLaser/README.md

 See AutoCatLaser Setup and Demo video [here](https://www.youtube.com/watch?v=PJFl5sFPFbk).

 This project is based on [this article by Sam Storino](https://storiknow.com/automatic-cat-laser-pointer-toy-using-the-raspberry-pi/).
-More specifically, the `LaserWrapper.py` and `GmailWrapper.py` files were taken from [part 4](https://storiknow.com/automatic-cat-laser-pointer-toy-using-raspberry-pi-part-four/) of the article and adapted for my needs.

 ## Components needed: